sdball/printable-ascii/README.md

 Each of these options adds the specified characters as a `--range` option.
 They can be combined with each other and other `--range` declarations.

+- `--printable`: all the printable ASCII (the default, but also useful if combining with --newline or --control)
 - `--punctuation`: all the punctuation characters
 - `--alphabetic` / `--letters`: all the letter characters
 - `--uppercase`: all the uppercase letters